Noah4396/Kill-Docor-Lucky/README.md

 Then after entering the filepath "mansion.txt", it will ask you to enter the max turn number:
 >Please enter the turn number:

-Then, the gaming world will get initialized, and the room information will be printed, for example, the information of first room is:
+Then, the gaming world will get initialized, and the room name and index will be printed. for example, the information of first room is:
->SpecifiedRoom{name='Armory', index=0,
-leftCorner=19, rightCorner=26, upperCorner=22, lowerCorner=23,
-items in the room =[Revolver],
-characters=[Target name: Doctor Lucky, Current room: Armory]},
-neighbours = [Dining Hall, Billiard Room, ][][][Drawing Room, ],
-visibleRooms = [Dining Hall, Billiard Room, Trophy Room, Library, Nursery, Tennessee Room, Lilac Room, Master Suite, Drawing Room, Wine Cellar, ]
+> 0. Armory

 Then, you will need to add the player, the process is shown as follows: